Daltyn Knutson

-Daltyn Knutson (born March 1, 1997) is an American soccer player who plays as a midfielder for Miami FC in the USL Championship.
+Daltyn Knutson (born March 1, 1997) is an American professional soccer player who plays as a midfielder for Miami FC in the USL Championship.

 Career

 Professional

 In March 2019, Knutson signed for USL League One club Tormenta FC.
 He made his league debut for the club on April 3, 2019, coming on as an 89th-minute substitute for Conner Antley in a 3–1 home win over FC Tucson.

 Knutson joined League One expansion side Union Omaha on January 14, 2020.

 Knutson signed with USL Championship club Miami FC on December 13, 2023.